Atopic Dermatitis in Children

 - Keeps cool.
 Try to keep your child as cool as possible.
 Getting hot and sweating can make him or her more uncomfortable.

 - Doesn’t get the smallpox vaccine.
-It’s not a common vaccine, but people with atopic dermatitis should not receive the smallpox vaccine.
+It’s not a common vaccine, but people with atopic dermatitis should not get the smallpox vaccine.

 Talk with your child's healthcare provider about other ways to help your child’s skin condition.